 Once the information and informed consent have been obtained, ADHRB processes the information and drafts a complaint to the Special Procedures offices, who decide whether to submit the information to the offending government in the form of an Allegation Letter or an Urgent Appeal, depending upon the circumstances of the case.
 If the Special Procedures offices send a communication, the process can go in one of two ways.
 If the offending government chooses to respond, the Procedures will pass the response to ADHRB and ask for a reply.
 This process repeats itself until either the government stops responding or the Procedures are satisfied that they will not obtain new information, and the communication will be published on the OHCHR site, along with the government’s response.
 If the government does not respond, the communication will be published on the OHCHR website after a period of 60 days has passed.
 Throughout this period, ADHRB will send any relevant updates to the Special Procedures offices on the cases we cover.
 Once the Communication is published, ADHRB will inform the victim or their family, and send them a copy of the communication.
 ADHRB also uses these communications to create its analysis of each Report ahead of the Human Rights Council session.

 What You Can Do

-Are you or someone you know a victim of a human rights violation in Bahrain or Saudi Arabia?
-If so, you can fill out the form linked here, and we can process your complaint and bring it before the Special Procedures of the United Nations.
-You can also contact us at UNComplaints@www.adhrb.org if you want to better understand the process before deciding whether or not to submit.
+If you are interested in ADHRB raising your case and advocating on your behalf, fill out the forms below, and we can process your complaint and bring it before the Special Procedures of the United Nations.
+You can also contact us at UNComplaints@adhrb.org if you want to better understand the process before deciding whether or not to submit.
 We are always available to help in whatever way we can.